 The Neato D7 is similar to the S9 in that it uses a matching shape and design.

-Its main cleaning brush sits on front with the side brush slightly behind it.
+Its main cleaning brush sits on the front with the side brush slightly behind it.

-Like the earlier generation BotVac robots, the D7 uses the same combo brush that has the rubber blade and bristle arrangement that’s excellent on various types of dirt.
+Like the earlier generation Botvac robots, the D7 uses the same combo brush with the rubber blade and bristle arrangement that’s excellent on various dirt types.

-The larger clearance allows the D7 to gobble up larger pieces of rubbish like cheerios without any issues whatsoever.
+The higher clearance allows the D7 to gobble up larger rubbish pieces like cheerios without any issues whatsoever.